School Psychology - M.S.

 You can prepare for this thriving field through the Master of Science in School Psychology Program at St. John’s University.
 Offered by St. John’s College of Liberal Arts and Sciences, the program educates students to become New York state certified school psychologists.
-The programs are offered at our New York campuses in Queens and Oakdale, located in Long Island.
+The programs are offered at our Queens campus and our Oakdale, Long Island location.

 The School Psychology Psy.D.
 Program is also fully approved through December 2019 by the National Association of School Psychologists (NASP).